ibm-cloud-docs/SecureGateway/securegateway_install.md

 You may require administrative privileges to perform this installation, depending on your system's security setup.

  1. Mount the DMG image that was downloaded from the {{site.data.keyword.SecureGateway}} UI, normally by 'double-clicking' it.
  2. A new 'finder' window should appear.
-This window should contain an Applications "shortcut" icon, drag and drop the application onto the shortcut.
-If not, 'double-click' the mounted volume and drag and drop the application icon to the Applications icon in the Finder sidebar.
+If not, 'double-click' the mounted volume.
+This window should contain an "ibm" folder icon and an Applications "shortcut" icon, drag and drop the "ibm" folder onto the shortcut.

 ### Starting an interactive client session
 {: #mac-run}